From the South Pole to the North Pole our voyages are intricately designed to engage your heart, mind, and spirit through the duration of the journey.

 We take advantage of the ship's rubber rafts to get ashore in small ports, and we visit exciting and unheard-of islands that larger cruise ships cannot call in at.

-There are few wilder, more magnificent and untouched places than the Arctic Islands of the North Atlantic!
-And no ships more suited than Ocean Atlantic for such a voyage.
+There are few wilder, more magnificent and untouched places than the islands of the North Atlantic!
+And no ships more suited than Ocean Albatros for such a voyage.
+On this adventure, we cover...